Creating a Data Service¶

 - Click Result (Output Mappings) to expand the section.

-There are two ways to create the output elements:
+There are two ways to create the output mapping:

-- Click Generate to automatically generate the output elements from the SQL query.
+- You can click Generate to automatically generate the output mappings from the SQL query.

 Shown below is an example query with output mappings: